jerel/ratings/README.md

 module whether core or third-party.
 All it needs to work is a numerical id so that it can match the item with its rating.

+Only registered users are allowed to rate and if they are not logged in they will be redirected to the login page.
+Upon login they will be sent back to the location they were trying to vote on.
+Only one rating is recorded per user regardless of how many times they click a rating.
+However if they choose a different rating on subsequent submissions their rating will be updated.

 ## Installation

 Since this plugin requires a table to be created installation is 2 steps.